WHY SHOULD YOU CONSIDER A MASTER'S OF LAW?

 No we cannot.
 All final decisions are made by the Admissions team at each university and decisions are based on your own academic qualifications, standardized test results, personal statement and reference, and in some cases, a portfolio of work or audition tape.
 However we believe that by using our service you will increase your chances of acceptance, because we make sure that you are applying to universities that match your subject preferences and academic ability.Through our expertise and knowledge of the UK admissions process and criteria, we help you ensure that your application presents you in the best possible light to maximize your chances of acceptance.

 This depends on where you are from.
-Our Advisors can help you determine this, and if you do need one, they will help you apply for a visa in time for your studies.
+Most non-EU students will need a visa.
+Our Advisors can help you determine whether you would need a visa, and if you do need one, they will be able to point you in the right direction for Home Office visa guidance.

 No. All of our partner universities vary and so it is best to check with a Professional Career Launcher Advisor for the exact requirements needed.
 Department entry grades vary within the universities and can be higher than the minimum requirements of a university.